STACKFEED: Structured Textual Actor-Critic Knowledge Base Editing with FeedBack: Appendix

 where \( R(s) \) represents the cumulative reward of the KB state \( s \), reflecting its ability to support accurate and complete responses for a set of queries.

-The reward function \( R(s) \) is derived from the expert feedback on the system’s generated answers and captures improvements in terms of correctness, coherence, and completeness of the information in the KB.
+The reward function \( R(s) \) is derived from the expert feedback on the system’s generated answers and captures improvements in the KB.
 By optimizing for \( s^* \), we ensure that the final state of the KB maximizes the overall accuracy and effectiveness of the RAG system, rather than focusing on an intermediate sequence of state transitions.

 In summary, the state search formulation defines the problem of finding the optimal state \( s^* \) of the KB that maximizes the system’s performance.
 This approach enables us to make targeted, feedback-driven edits to the KB and achieve a refined, high-quality knowledge base that better supports accurate answer generation.